flag4j/Flag4j/README.md

     - Currently only supports a subset including real/complex/integer dense general matrices and real/complex/integer coordinate general matrices
   - Added support for reading/writing from/to csv files for real and complex matrices (i.e. `Matrix` and `CMatrix`).
-- Improved API: There have been significant changes to the API specifically with the inheritance hierarchy of arrays (tensors, matrices, vectors).
+- Improved API: There have been significant changes to the API, specifically with the inheritance hierarchy of arrays (tensors, matrices, vectors).
 This was in part to serve the creation of general field/ring/semiring tensors.
 - New Algebraic Structures and Generic Tensors:
   - Added `Field`, `Ring`, and `Semiring` interfaces representing the mathematical objects.